Skip to main content

 Local bridges

-• If a rehabilitation, replacement, or on-system bridge project is selected by the Regional Bridge Council (RBC), up to 80% of construction costs will be covered by state funds, the remaining construction cost share is 10% local community and 10% MCDR.
-There is no cost to local community for preliminary engineering and construction engineering.
-Preventative maintenance and off-system bridge projects do not require local community funding.
+• For rehabilitation or replacement of on-system bridges selected by the Regional Bridge Council (RBC), up to 80% of construction costs will be covered by state funds, the remaining construction cost share is 10% local community and 10% MCDR.
+Local communities are responsible to participate in cost sharing for the rehabilitation or replacement of on-system bridges only.
+Local communities are responsible to participate in cost sharing for construction costs only and there are no costs to the local community for preliminary engineering and construction engineering.
+Preventative maintenance for on-system and off-system bridges does not require local community cost sharing.

 • Additional costs to be shared include: